-Visit our website for more information on fees, scholarships, postgraduate loans and other funding options to study at Swansea University - 'Welsh University of the Year 2017' (Times and Sunday Times Good University Guide 2017).
-Materials Engineering underpins almost all engineering applications.
-Swansea University has key research strengths in materials for aerospace applications and steel technology.
-Students will be provided with the depth of knowledge and breadth of abilities to meet the demands of the international materials industry.The course provides training and experience in a broad range of topics including: metallurgy and materials selection; modern methods used for engineering design and analysis; the relationship between structure, processing and properties for a wide range of materials; materials and advanced composite materials; structural factors that control the mechanical properties of materials, and modern business management issues and techniques.
-This course is accredited by the Institute of Materials, Minerals and Mining (IOM3).
+Visit our website for more information on fees, scholarships, postgraduate loans and other funding options to study at Swansea University - winner of the 'Postgraduate' category at the WhatUni?
+Student Choice Awards 2017.
+Through the MSc Materials Engineering course you will be provided with training and experience in a broad range of topic areas, including metallurgy and materials selection, modern methods used for engineering design and analysis, the relationship between structure, processing and properties for a wide range of materials, materials and advanced composite materials, structural factors that control the mechanical properties of materials, and modern business management issues and techniques.

 Tuition fees for years of study after your first year are subject to an increase of 3%.